-Once he tells them, “It is not for you to know”, He ascends into the clouds.
-The followers are left standing there, gazing into Heaven.
-Do you ever wonder how long they stood there?
-They had already been given the instruction and the next steps.
-They were going to receive power and then be a witness for Jesus in Jerusalem, Judea, and the ends of the earth.
-But the followers of Jesus were not at all sure how that would all unfold.
+Once Jesus answers his students with, “It is not for you to know”, He ascends into the clouds.
+The followers are left staring into Heaven.
+Do you wonder how long they stood there?
+Jesus had already told them their next steps.
+They would receive power and then be a witness for Jesus in Jerusalem, Judea, and the ends of the earth.
+But the followers of Jesus were not sure how that would unfold.
 They had just seen him miraculously ascend into Heaven.
-So, they stood there starring at the clouds.
-I think they were waiting for something more to happen.
-Anything.
-What should they do next?
+So, they stood staring at the clouds.
 I imagine so many questions were going through their minds.
-This “Wait-time” went on until two men in white robes appeared and asked them why they continued to star at the sky.
+This “Wait-time” went on until two men in white robes appeared and asked them why they continued to stare at the sky.
 The men explained that Jesus will return.
 Essentially, they were saying, “What are you waiting for?”
-This was not the place that Jesus told them to stay.
+Jesus did not tell them to stay there.
 Jesus told them to Go!

-I think it ironic that even though I have the same command on my life, I find myself just standing still.
+It is ironic that even though I have the same command in my life, I find myself just standing still.
 I feel as if I need so much more information before I can begin to move.
-I simply do not know what to do next.
+For instance, I simply do not know what to do next.
 Some days the possibilities are so many, I do not know which to tackle.
 Other days the possibilities seem so few, I feel the need to wait until something else comes along.
-Either way, the truth is I am just as those men and women standing there starring at the sky.
+Either way, the truth is I am just like those men and women standing there staring at the sky.
 The wait time that Jesus puts in our lives is meant to grow us, not immobilize us.
-It is the time that we will become uncomfortable and be forced to participate in the conversation.
+We become uncomfortable and are forced to participate in the conversation.

-The followers of Jesus were told to go.
+Jesus told His followers to go.
 Yet they still were waiting.
 How do we go and wait simultaneously?
 The next few verses of Acts 1 explain what we should do as we wait for what was to come.

 - They returned to Jerusalem to the upper room.
-This was the place they met with Jesus before and after His resurrection (vs. 12), I am going back to the places that I have met with Jesus too.
+They met with Jesus before and after His resurrection here. (vs. 12), I am going back to the places that I have met with Jesus too.
 I have revisited Bible verses where He spoke to me, studied journal entries where we discussed previous events in my life, and reread favorite books that had a huge impact on my spiritual growth.
 (See below)

-- They devoted themselves to prayer (vs. 14,) I am committing extra time to pray.
+- Secondly, they devoted themselves to prayer (vs. 14,) I am committing extra time to pray.
 I am searching scriptures to hear God speak and staying in continual conversation with Him.

-If good teachers know that “wait-time” is an essential part of every lesson, how much more essential is it for God in growing our relationship with Him?
+If good teachers know that wait time in the classroom is an essential part of every lesson, how much more essential is it for God in growing our relationship with Him?
 Is there something you are waiting on God for?
-We are all anxious for this season of a pandemic to end.
-We are tired of the waiting.
-I wonder, though, if we have considered that the wait time is intentional on His part and serves a better purpose than whatever it is we are waiting for?
+I wonder if we have considered that the wait time is intentional on His part and serves a better purpose than whatever it is we are waiting for?